MicrosoftDocs/OfficeDocs-AppCompliance-pr.fr-FR/Apps/excel/atlassiancom-jira-cloud-for-excel.md

 #### <a name="add-in-data-access"></a>Accès aux données du add-in

-List the permissions this app requires for accessing your organization's data, the justification and purpose for this permission (what does the app use this information for?) and whether the app stores any of this information in its databases.
+List the permissions this app requires for accessing your organization’s data, the justification and purpose for this permission (what does the app use this information for?) and whether the app stores any of this information in its databases.

 >| **Autorisation**  | **Description** |
 >|:----------------|:----------------|